Lumbar (L1-L5) Spinal Cord Injuries

 As a fetus, vertebral segments directly relate to spinal cord segments.
 As an adult, the spinal column grows longer than the spinal cord and they no longer relate to one another.
-The spinal cord ends around the L1 or L2 vertebrae in adults, forming the conus medullairs.
-The horsetail shaped area, which extends past the conus medullairs, is the cauda equina.
+The spinal cord ends around the L1 or L2 vertebrae in adults, forming the conus medullaris.
+The horsetail shaped area, which extends past the conus medullaris, is called the cauda equina.

 How many vertebrae are in the spine?
 Well, for the lumbar spinal column, there are five sections.

 Lumbar vertebrae anatomy is generally classified by dividing the lumbar spine into five distinct sections.
 These sections are labelled as the L1-L5 vertebrae.
 These vertebrae are located near the base of the spine and naturally form a slight outward curve in the back, just below the inward curve of the thoracic spine.
 The lumbar vertebrae function to contain and protect the end of the spinal cord, as well as support the weight of the torso.

 Here’s a quick explanation of how the lumbar spinal cord fits in with your lower back anatomy, as well as potential symptoms of injuries do different parts of the lumbar spine.

 The L1 vertebra is the topmost section of the lumbar spinal column.
 This section of the spine contains a portion of the spinal cord.
 Injuries to the L1 spine can affect hip flexion, cause paraplegia, loss of bowel/bladder control, and/or numbness in the legs.

 The L2 vertebra contains the end of the spinal cord proper—all other spinal vertebrae below this point only have spinal nerves, not the spinal cord.
 Injuries to the L2 vertebra can have effects similar to an L1 injury (reduced hip flexion, paraplegia, and numbness).